Andrew Michael, founder, Money & Media

 As well as three decades as a journalist, I’ve also been the editor, then publisher (with P&L responsibility) of the Headlinemoney website.
 Headlinemoney is a long-established digital platform used extensively by thousands of the UK’s money media professionals, from financial journalists/editors to communications specialists and PRs.
 My contact book is enormous.

 I’m a confident presenter who has hosted/chaired numerous seminars, roundtable panels and conference discussions.
-Since 2010, I’ve also chaired the (100+ strong) judging for the prestigious Headlinemoney Awards, the industry’s ‘Oscars’ for UK financial journalists.
+Between 2010 and 2020, I chaired the judging (involving 150 journalists) for the prestigious Headlinemoney Awards, the industry’s ‘Oscars’ for UK financial journalists.

 CV & journalism awards